wpsnippninja/the-blank-ninja/README.md

 <h3>The Idea of this Blank WordPress Template is very simple</h3>
 <p>Install, setup and develop the website easy and quick without coding, adding tons of plugins and functions for very basic stuff like share buttons, related  posts, featured images and many many more.</p>

-<h3>Some of the current functions ready for our Blank WordPress Template</h3>
+<h3 id="bwtc">Some of the current functions ready for our Blank WordPress Template</h3>
 <p>In the list below you can see the 10 key features of our WordPress Template that come with the current Blank WordPress Template version</p>
 <ol id="bwt">
   <li>4 Footer Widget Support</li>